Dalee/git-mirror/README.md

 All repositories from `server1` key, will be mirrored to repositories of `server2`.

+If `cacheDir` is not provided, repositories will be cloned to a temporary location and will be removed up after mirroring.

+`concurrency` flag allows to tune number of parallel workers.

 ## License

 Software licensed under the [MIT License](http://www.opensource.org/licenses/MIT).